 At the age of 16 years old I decided that I would try to make my body “good enough” for a modelling agency.
 It was my dream to model.
 Therefore, I took my weight and looks into my own hands, with one goal in mind: acceptance.
 Growing up I had had no thought about my outer appearance or much care for it.
+I loved food and couldn’t understand why anyone would ever want to restrict such a joy in our lives.
 However I suddenly became obsessed with the idea of being accepted by an agency, and I believed that if I was, I would have “made it”.
 Initially my dream for modelling was to be a presence of purity in an industry that promoted the opposite.
 I hoped to be a role model, someone that would stand for something different and tell life changing stories of the miracles I encountered, truths I discovered and hope I tangibly felt.
 This is where my dream began.
 I had wild vision and little understanding of how that would happen.

 My turning point happened up in a tree house with one of my best friends.
-She kindly asked me to go and see a doctor to get my weight checked, as she suggested I was underweight.
+She kindly asked me to go and see a doctor to get my weight checked, as she suggested I was underweight, especially as I hadn’t had my period for a while by that point.
 I was shocked she thought this, but agreed to visit the doctor to make her happy.
 The next week came the shock of my life.
 After hearing I was on the verge of anorexia from the doctors, I realised the very thing I was controlling had taken control of me.
 This moment of confusion and anger threw me into a mix so many questions, fears, anxieties and disbelief.
 It made me question what I could trust, who I could trust, what ‘true beauty was?’ and I wondered how I did not see this reality unfold?
 In this moment of harsh reality, truth pierced through the lies within me – the revelation that beauty wasn’t found in being super skinny slapped me around the face.
 As apparently I was too skinny and yet I didn’t feel that and couldn’t even see it!

 In 2014-15, whilst I was on a foundation art course in Falmouth, I decided to face the fears, shame and feelings of “not being good enough to model“.
 I faced the camera and lies with courage.
 Instead of letting the fears make me run away, I became deeply inspired by Nelson Mandela, who famously quotes that: